gsehwal/vuepress-toc/README.md

 $ yarn --version
 $ vuepress --version
 ```
 If you see a version number on your screen then the software is installed.
-If not, then you need to download and install it.
+Otherwise you need to download and install

 [Node Installation](https://nodejs.org/en/download/)
 [Yarn Installation](https://yarnpkg.com/lang/en/docs/install/#windows-stable)